fede-alvarez/movies-app/README.md

 ## Set a valid key for the Movie API

-Change this value in .env file
+Change this value in .env file (rename .env.example to .env)

 VITE_MOVIEAPI_TOKEN = EXAMPLE_KEY

 ## Dependencies